civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/icons.md

 Civic Component Library stores icons in the `civic-library/assets/icons` directory split into subdirectory libraries.

-Available icons can be viewed

-In your generated child theme, you wi
+Copy and paste the icon svg file you wish to include in the starter kit from their `civic-library/assets/icons/<icon-pack>` icon pack directory into their respective `<child-theme>/assets/icons/<icon-pack>` directory.

+** Important note icons in child themes must be in the corresponding <icon-pack> directory of civic library otherwise civic templates won't be able to reference the required icon **

+We recommend not deleting any of the default icons found in the starter theme as these are used by civic theme in the default templates.

-# Re-generating icons library
+## Re-generating icons library

 Icons library is generated from provided files and stored in `icon_library.twig` file to avoid constant re-compilation.

-When icon set is update, run the script below to update the contents of `icon_library.twig`:
+After you have finished including the icons you wish to use in your child theme, run the script below to update the contents of `icon_library.twig`:

     npm run generate-icon-library

+## Troubleshooting icons

+If you are experiencing a missing icon in your drupal webpage and the SVG tag is not being rendered ie `div.civic-icon` does not have any inner SVG element - this is caused by the icon svg missing from your child theme.